Having a Garage Sale

 Here are a few simple steps.

-Make sure of your local area ordinances in regard to having a sale.
+- Make sure of your local area ordinances in regard to having a sale.
 One call to your local city hall should accomplish this.

-List your ad on "the Net."
+- List your ad on the internet.

-Start to collect your stuff.
+- Start to collect your stuff.
 Sort it.
 Price it.
 Store it.
 Advance planning and preparation is the key.

-On the day of the sale start early, and I mean early.
+- On the day of the sale start early, and I mean early.
 Believe it when I say, if you plan your sale for 8:00 a.m. you'll have people there at 7:00 a.m. hoping to see your bargains first.

-Have plenty of change stored in a safe place, like maybe a "fanny pac."
+- Have plenty of change stored in a safe place, like maybe a "fanny pac."

-Clean up and donate your unsold items to charity.
+- Clean up and donate your unsold items to charity.
 You'll feel good and be helping others at the same time.

-Sign up for our free eNewsletter Dollar Stretcher for Parents.
+Sign up for our free weekly newsletter Dollar Stretcher for Parents.